Sage Companion Plants: Boost Your Garden's Health

 For those cultivating an herb garden, understanding how to pair plants effectively can significantly boost growth and yield.

-Sage, a versatile herb, is an excellent candidate for companion planting.
+Sage, one of my favorite herbs, is an excellent candidate for companion planting.

 By strategically pairing sage with other plants, you can attract beneficial insects, improve soil health, and repel common pests.